palowski/react-puzzle/README.md

 # React Puzzle
-super simple version of the classic game.
+super simple (36 lines of code) version of the classic game.
 Just for fun.

 ## Scripts